Shawn Siwek, Senior Manager

 - Not only that, but criminal charges related to tax evasion, filing a false return, and failure to file an income tax return can include prison and fines up to $250,000.

-We recommend that you contact your tax or legal advisor should you have any questions regarding the FBAR or amnesty program.
+We recommend you contact your tax or legal advisor should you have any questions regarding the FBAR or amnesty program.